1

 A Dry Ice Blasting job involves using compressed air to propel dry ice pellets at high speeds to clean surfaces without leaving residue.
 This method is used in industries like manufacturing, automotive, and food processing to remove contaminants, paint, rust, and buildup.
 It is a non-abrasive, eco-friendly cleaning solution that eliminates the need for harsh chemicals or water.
 Workers in this job operate specialized blasting equipment and must follow safety protocols to handle dry ice properly.

-What is the disadvantage of dry ice blasting?
+What is needed for dry ice blasting?

 What are the key skills and qualifications needed to thrive in the Dry Ice Blasting position, and why are they important?